 The Alaska Wildfire source information is derived from the Alaska Interagency Coordination Center (AICC), the Geographic Area Coordination Center for Alaska.

-Fire data are updated continuously during the fire season, or whenever new information is gathered via aerial and ground surveys, or remote sensing sources from MODIS (MOD14 hot spot) data made available through GINA, the Geographic Information Network of Alaska.
+Fire data are updated continuously during the fire season, or whenever new information is gathered via aerial and ground surveys, or satellite remote sensing sources from the Visible Infrared Imaging Radiometer Suite (VIIRS) and Moderate Resolution Imaging Spectroradiometer (MODIS MOD14 hot spot) data made available through GINA, the Geographic Information Network of Alaska.

-Another source of remote sensing data of Alaska wildfire locations and properties was developed at the University of Wisconsin- Madison: The experimental Wildfire Automated Biomass Burning Algorithm (WFABBA) is generating half-hourly updated fire data derived from the geostationary NOAA weather satellites GOES-11 and GOES-12.
+Another source of remote sensing data of Alaska wildfire locations and properties was developed at the University of Wisconsin- Madison: The experimental Wildfire Automated Biomass Burning Algorithm (WFABBA) is generating half-hourly updated fire data derived from GOES geostationary NOAA weather satellites.
 Data are typically available within 90 minutes of data acquisition.

 WFABBA and AICC fire data are downloaded prior to every WRF-Chem run.
 The fire source data are combined and referred to the selected WRF domain.